Dr. Stuart A. Varden

 It was after 5:00pm now.
 We returned to the APTECH center to pick up Timmy.
 Our final visit before returning to Bangalore was to the famous ornamental Brindavan Gardens that are laid out below the Krishnarajasagar Dam across the Cauvery River some nineteen kilometers away.
 The gardens are famous for their evening colored light show, but we were disappointed as the gardens were undergoing renovations.
 It was now 6:30pm.

 The return trip to Bangalore was a real adventure in driving.
 We made the hectic non-stop trip in three hours, much of it in the dark.
 This might be a good time to comment on driving, Indian style.
 Driving is on the left side of the road as in England, but there is not that much concern about staying in one's proper lane.
 The roads are generally quite crowded with an assortment of vehicles from bicycles to large trucks darting in and out of traffic with seemingly constant use of the horn.
 Honking one's horn, however, is not an indication of frustration, anger, or an admonishment of other drivers.
 Instead, it is simply a way of informing nearby drivers where you are.
 Blinking one's headlights is routinely used to indicate one's intention to pass.
 Drivers don't seem to use the rear view or side mirrors much.
-There are almost no road signs, no posted speed limits, no police patrol cars, and no one uses seat belts.
+There were almost no road signs, no posted speed limits, no police patrol cars, and no one uses seat belts.
 Yet everything seems to work.
 I would, however, not like to be in an accident in India.
 I could see no system by which police or other authorities could be notified to dispatch assistance.
 Fortunately, we had no such problems.

 After our return, Timmy, Shankar and Muralie invited Frank and me to join them for an "night out."
 I was feeling tired and declined, but Frank accepted.
 Frank later related that it had been a memorable evening.
 Shankar and Muralie provided many insights into Indian family life, religious beliefs and practices, and other observations about Indian culture.
 From his description, one had the sense that true cross-cultural communication had taken place, and that a valued and long lasting bond had been forged.

-We first went to a large clothing store called Big Kidskemp on M.G.
+We first went to a large clothing store called Big Kidskempon M.G.
 (Mahatma Gandhi) Road.
 It advertised itself as "the world's greatest shopping experience."
 At first, it seemed like a typical Western department store, but we were soon approached by a "hostess" who served us hot tea and asked to what department of the store could she direct us.
 When I said I was looking for blouses for my daughters, we were led to the appropriate area where clerks were soon inquiring about my needs and making suggestions.
 One outfit after another was brought out.
 A few feet away there was a "runway" with live models showing off the latest in women's wear.
 After a while, I was a bit overwhelmed.
 All I wanted was a blouse, not a floor show!
 Eventually I got a silk blouse-skirt combination for my older daughter, Stephanie.

 We then went to the Cauvery Arts and Crafts Emporium, which had a huge range of superb handcrafted tables, carvings, jewelry, ceramics, carpets and incense.
-The carvings were mostly sandalwood, which is native to the region.
-Jackie explained that when sandalwood is ground very finely, it makes a very good facial power.
+The carvings were mostly sandal wood, which is native to the region.
+Jackie explained that when sandal wood is ground very finely, it makes a very good facial power.
 It is commonly used by south Indian women, and is considered good for the skin.
 While there, Jackie tipped us off that we were to receive gifts later in the day that she had personally purchased at Cauvery's Emporium.
 We promised to look surprised when the time came.
 We returned to the APTECH center a little before 1:00pm, and went to lunch at the Mermaid Restaurant.
 As predicted, Timmy, Shankar and Muralie presented us with gifts.

 The time was now approaching for our 4:05pm flight to Madras.
 We said our "good-byes" and headed for the airport.
 This would be the last we would see of Timmy.
 He would not be traveling to Madras with us as he needed to be in Hyderabad the next day.
 I would miss his cheerful, informal manner.

 The flight took only forty minutes.
-As we approached Madras, we could see the Bay of Bengal and Madras's famous coastal beach area.
+As we approached Madras,we could see the Bay of Bengal and Madras's famous coastal beach area.
 Madras, located about 300 kilometers directly east of Bangalore, is India's fourth largest city with a population of over five million.
 It is in the State of Tamil Nadu and the State language is Tamil.
 The people of Tamil Nadu pride themselves on being the most "truly" Indian population in India, since they were least influenced by the Aryan invasions from the north that began in about 1500 BC.
 They are zealous guardians of Tamil culture which they regard as inherently superior to the hybrid cultures of central and north India.
 The meat-eating Aryan tradition was never established here.
 As a result, Tamil Nadu is probably the most "vegetarian" state in India.

 The mood of Madras itself is a relaxed one, considering its size.
 Although the surrounding areas are rich in cultural and religious points of interest, Madras is relatively bland.
 From the point of view of the visitor, it is primarily a governmental site, a place where business is conducted, and a connection point for long-distance travel.
-The city has long been important as a center for textile manufacturing, but has seen an industrial expansion in recent years, including car- assembly plants, railway coach and truck works, engineering plants, cigarette factories, film studios, and educational institutes.
+The city has long been important as a center for textile manufacturing, but has seen an industrial expansion in recent years, including car-assembly plants, railway coach and truck works, engineering plants, cigarette factories, film studios, and educational institutes.
 The center of the city has wide streets and a good public transportation system.
 Carrying on the analogy to U.S. cities, I would say that Madras could be compared with Los Angeles.

 We were greeted at the airport by Mr. R. Krishnan, APTECH Regional Manager, and a colleague whose name I do not recall.
 We checked into the Chola Sheraton Hotel, another first class accommodation.
 From there we went to dinner at the Park Sheraton.
 This featured a musical group that offered a "light classical" repertoire.
-In the background stood a life sized figure of the six armed dancing Nataraja, a Hindu diety associated with dance and music.
+In the background stood a lifesized figure of the six armed dancing Nataraja, a Hindu diety associated with dance and music.
 We commented on its fine design and fascinating pose.

 Krishnan proved to be the most well educated, introspective and eclectic of the people we met in India.
 His interests ranged from religion and mythology to theoretical physics.
 He did not strike me as a business man, but is apparently quite successful and well regarded within APTECH.
 I do not recall any "practical" discussion regarding tomorrow's presentations or the itinerary of our stay in Madras.
 Instead, we had quite an interesting conversation, particularly about differences between Indian and Western values and attitudes toward life.
 He was interested in our opinions of what we thought about India, and seemed pleased at our tolerant and accepting attitude toward Indian ways.
 He shared with us some candid opinions on why India was not progressing as a nation as well as he felt it could.
 It was no surprise, then, that the evening concluded with a visit to one of the city's better bookshops.
 We returned to the hotel at about 9:30pm.